CADViewer/cadviewer-testapp-rails7-01/README.md

 ## This package contains

-1: CADViewer script library  - under /public/app/
+1: CADViewer script library  - installed under ***/public/app/***  (omit /cadviewer/).

-2: A sample HTML implementation of CADViewer in a Rails7 controller, see the content of /app/views/cadviewerbasecanvas/index.html.erb
+2: A sample HTML implementation of CADViewer in a Rails7 controller, see the content of ***/app/views/cadviewerbasecanvas/index.html.erb***.

 ## This package does not contains

 5: The back-end AutoXchange 2022 conversion server and connecting scripts.
 Install these separately!

-**NOTE:** With this download, use the NodeJS CAD conversion server:
+**NOTE:** With this download, use the NodeJS CAD conversion server: https://github.com/CADViewer/cadviewer-conversion-server

 ## How to Use

-Once the 5: script handler is installed, the HTML samples under /cadviewer/html/ can be run from a web-browser.
-Use http://localhost/cadviewer/html/CADViewer_fileloader_670.html as a starting point (assuming that your have installed under http://localhost).
+Run Rails7 server under http://localhost:3000,  in [CAD Conversion Server](https://github.com/CADViewer/cadviewer-conversion-server), ensure the server is running on port 4000.

+Use the content of ***/app/views/cadviewerbasecanvas/index.html.erb*** as a starting point of an integration.